-IPG is keen on adopting internal control and monitoring systems comprehensively covering all activities of IPG, in order to maintain the financial integrity of the Group and the accuracy of its data.
+IPG is keen on adopting internal control and monitoring systems comprehensive of all IPG activities, in order to maintain the financial integrity of the Group and the accuracy of its data.
 In this regard, IPG has properly identified the powers and responsibilities adopted by its Board of Directors and Executive Management as designed to provide reasonable assurance regarding achieving the following purposes:

-- Operational effectiveness and efficiency. - Maintaining the safety of assets. - Reliability of financial reports. - Compliance with applicable laws and regulations. - Timely detection and prevention of errors and violations. - IPG has appointed Ali Al-Hamad & Partners, an independent member of Baker Tilly International, to conduct a review and evaluation of the internal control systems for the year ended 31 December 2023.
-The Capital Markets Authority will be provided with the final report before 31 March 2024. - Brief statement on the application of the requirements for the formation of an independent unit for Internal Audit Department/ Office/ Unit:
+- Operations effectiveness and efficiency.

+- Maintaining the safety of assets.

+- Reliability of financial reports.

+- Compliance with applicable laws and regulations.

+- Timely detection and prevention of errors and violations.

+IPG has appointed Ali Al-Hamad & Partners, an independent member of Baker Tilly International, to conduct a review and evaluation of the internal control systems for the year ending 31 December 2024.
+The Authority will be provided with the final report before 31 March 2025.

+Brief statement on the application of the requirements for the formation of an independent unit for Internal Audit Department/ Office/ Unit:

 IPG has appointed an external audit office to perform the internal audit function.
 Internal auditors enjoy independence through their direct reporting to the Audit and Risk Management Committee.
-They also have technical expertise that enables them to perform their tasks.
-The objective of the Internal Audit Department is to guarantee the operational effectiveness of the internal controls systems in addition to implementing IPG's policies and procedures, through periodic reporting of various findings.
+They also have technical expertise that enables them to efficiently perform their tasks.

+The objective of the Internal Audit Department is to guarantee the operational effectiveness of the internal controls systems, in addition to the implementing the IPG policies and procedures, through periodic reporting of the various findings.
 The internal audit function reports to the Audit and Risk Management Committee directly.

-During the year, internal audit covered various departments of IPG, pursuant to the Internal Audit Plan approved by the Audit and Risk Management Committee.
+During the year, internal audit covered IPG's departments, pursuant to the Internal Audit Plan approved by the Audit Committee.
 Regular internal audit reports are presented and submitted to the Audit and Risk Management Committee.

-Rule VI

-Promote Code of Conduct and Ethical Standards
+Rule VI Promote Code of Conduct and Ethical Standards

-• Brief on business charter, including standards and determinants of code of conduct and ethical values:
+Brief on business charter, including standards and determinants of the code of conduct and ethical values:

-IPG's Board of Directors has adopted the professional, ethical and behavioral standards required to be adhered to by all Board members and employees in their fields of work, regardless of the workplace and conditions.
-The Group is committed to the highest levels of ethical standards that represent the basic values of Code of Conduct and ethics that have been prepared for IPG to embrace the following values:
+IPG's Board of Directors has adopted the professional, ethical and behavioral standards required to be adhered to by all Board members and employees in their fields of work, regardless of the work place and conditions.
+The Group is committed to the highest levels of ethical standards that represent Code of Conduct basic values and ethics, which have been prepared for IPG to embrace the following values: